Solitons on Singularities

 \centerline{\bf 2.
 Monopoles}

 We begin with the description of monopoles[\WEI,\THO,\POL] which are localized solitons in the $3+1$ dimensional theory.
-In order to describe monopoles that live on singularities, we consider the deformed $A_2$ singularity fibered over $C(x)$ given by
+Monopoles can be obtained on the simplest singularity, namely an $A_1$ (which is neither deformed nor fibered over the transverse complex space $C(x)$).
+Consider the $A_1$ singularity given by

-which has two nodes ($S^2$s) located at $x=0$ and $x=a$.
-We wrap one D5 brane on each node.
-In the noncompact $3+1$ dimensional world--volume theory, the gauge group is $U(1)_1 \times U(1)_2$ with the couplings
+where $z_0$ is a constant and the singularity which consists of one node (or $S^2$) is located at the origin of $C(x)$.
+If we wrap $N$ D5 branes on this singularity, the world--volume theory on the noncompact $3+1$ dimensions becomes an ${\cal N}=2$ supersymmetric $U(N)$ gauge theory.
+In ${\cal N}=1$ terms, the theory has a $U(N)$ gauge superfield together with a hypermultiplet in the adjoint representation, $\phi$.
+The gauge coupling is given by